Continental Rails: Gameplay

 The setting is the United States in the 19th century during the growth of railroads.
 15 players per game assume the role of a railroad executive.
 Intrigue can be employed.
 Diplomacy is a key aspect of gameplay.

 The period of play is the 1840s to the 1880s.
 In the first phase of the game, before the American Civil War, players begin on the east coast of the United States and acquire companies to develop railroads and make key connections.
 The second phase is after the Civil War, when play shifts westward with players attempting to make a coast-to-coast connection.
 Stock market interaction occurs throughout the game.

 The game's purpose was to achieve the most victory points.
-These could be obtained by from a high net worth, leading a railroad, expansion, creating rail connections, and a combination of the other categories.
+These could be obtained by a high net worth, leading a railroad, expansion, creating rail connections, and a combination of the other categories.
 Each game has a winner in each category.

 The game takes no more than 25 turns to finish.